THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 (Does not apply to surplus sales)

-1. The actual offering of the item(s) through the bid process shall be administratively handled by the UCHC Surplus Property Program Director (in his/her absence, the Director of Purchasing).
+1. The actual offering of the item(s) through the bid process shall be administratively handled by the UCH University Director of Logistics Management (in his/her absence, the Assistant Director of Logistics Management).

 2. Approval to offer the item(s) for sale must be secured through the signature process outlined in Form IC-6.